 Aortic stenosis (narrowing) is a potentially life-threatening condition.
 The aorta is the main artery carrying blood from the heart to the rest of the body.
 When blood leaves the heart, it flows through the aortic valve, into the aorta.
 In aortic stenosis, the aortic valve does not open fully.
 This condition decreases blood flow from the heart.
 In patients in whom the stenosis progresses and becomes severe, the result is a life-threatening condition.
 Aortic stenosis is one of the common aortic valve problems, along with aortic regurgitation (leakage), that we treat in different ways at the Valve Center.
-The 2011 FDA approval of the Sapien aortic valve replacement device, which can be passed "over a wire" into the heart without major "open heart" surgery, represents a breathtaking advance in the way heart surgery is performed to treat aortic stenosis.
-It is the first artificial aortic heart valve placed without open heart surgery.
+The Sapien aortic valve replacement device, which can be passed "over a wire" into the heart without major "open heart" surgery, represents a significant advance in the way heart surgery is performed to treat aortic stenosis.

 What Is the Transcatheter Aortic Valve Replacement (TAVR) Program?

 The Stony Brook Valve Center offers new hope for high-risk patients with severe symptomatic aortic stenosis in need of valve replacement surgery.
 Without valve replacement, studies indicate that more than half of all patients with severe aortic stenosis will not survive an average of two years.
 Unfortunately, many of these patients are too ill to undergo open valve replacement surgery, still considered the gold standard treatment.

 But now there's a new, less invasive approach — and with it, hope — even for patients with significant other medical issues.
 Stony Brook University Hospital is one of a select number of sites in the United States to offer the new minimally invasive procedure called transcatheter aortic valve replacement (TAVR) or implantation (TAVI) that uses the Sapien transcatheter heart valve.

 Our TAVR team performs the transfemoral TAVR procedure (going through artery in groin to heart) and the transapical TAVR procedure (going between ribs to heart).
 Use of the two different procedures allows for more patients to be candidates for this life-saving valve replacement, as one may be feasible when the other is not.